ADD CONDITION

 Additional Information

-You should apply this medication topically to the affected area, using it no more than 3 to 4 times daily if you are an adult or a child aged 3 years and older.
-If the patient is under 3 years old, consult a doctor before use.
+You should apply this medication topically to the affected area, using it no more than 3 to 4 times a day if you are an adult or a child aged 3 years and older.
+If the patient is under 3 years old, it's important to consult a doctor before use.
+There are no additional details available regarding laboratory tests, abuse potential, or postmarketing experiences related to this medication.

 FAQ